ServSafe Manager Study Guide for the ServSafe

 Vending Machines

 Food prepped for these machines should experience the same care as any food in any facility.
 Product shelf life should be checked daily via their code or use-by/expiration date.
 Discard expired foods or foods not sold within 7 days.
 TCS foods should be kept at 41°F or lower or 135°F or higher.
-Any food subject to time-temperature abuse should be discarded.
+Vending machines must have a control that prevents TCS food from being dispensed if the temperature has stayed in the danger zone for a specific amount of time, and any food subject to time-temperature abuse should be discarded.
 Keep foods in their original containers.
-Wash and wrap any edible peel fresh fruits before placing them in vending machines.
+Wash and wrap any fresh fruits with edible peels before placing them in vending machines.

 Systems of Food Safety Management